alavi-sam/NYC-Taxi/README.md

 ## Project Overview

 This project performs comprehensive analysis of 34 million NYC Yellow Taxi trips from 2023, with the goal of building a fare prediction model.
-The pipeline includes data cleaning, exploratory analysis, feature engineering, and preparation for machine learning.
+The pipeline includes data cleaning, exploratory analysis, feature engineering, and deep learning model training.

 ## Dataset